What is Social and Emotional Learning (SEL)?

 Pre-Made SEL Resources

 Since every single activity can be tailored for different situations and students, teachers can take advantage of pre-made resources to incorporate Storyboard That into their SEL curriculum.
 Below are several resources we recommend for a variety of different age groups.
-Many of these resources will help teachers provide scenarios for students to illustrate as a form of practice and reinforcement.
+Many of these resources will help teachers provide scenarios for children to illustrate as a form of practice and reinforcement in social emotional development.

 Related Activities